What Are Zero Knowledge Protocols And Why They're Important

 These technologies offer a way to have your cake and eat it, to enjoy the freedoms of the internet in a fully anonymised way without the corrupting influences of the current era of the internet’s data mining and infringements on personal liberty.
 But defining this new era of the internet is not without its massive, almost philosophical issues.

-One of the biggest problems facing decentralised applications is verification.
+One of the biggest problems facing decentralised applications is verification (I've also written about the second biggest problem for decentralised apps, environmental impacts).

 Under the current system, third party platforms own a tonne of very specific data about you, and they use this to verify certain queries about you.